kiliankoe/EmealKit/README.md

-# 🎓 EmealKit
+# 🌯 EmealKit

-Swift library for accessing some of the data the [Studentenwerk Dresden](http://www.studentenwerk-dresden.de/) has to offer.
+Swift library for accessing some of the meal related data the [Studentenwerk Dresden](http://www.studentenwerk-dresden.de/) has to offer.